 Eni recognizes the important role of Natural Climate Solutions (NCS) in limiting global warming to 1.5°C, in line with the Paris Agreement.
 Indeed, NCS have a very high abatement potential; provide multiple benefits in terms of biodiversity protection and local community social and economic development; are cost efficient compared to other GHG abatement options.

-Within NCS, Eni decided to focus mainly on REDD+ projects, which ensure climate and environmental benefits, but also the creation of new jobs and economic diversification, as part of partner countries’ growth path.
-The main activities proposed are initiatives of economic diversification, such as sustainable agricultural projects, initiatives intended to increase access to energy and to Clean Cooking, as well as education and professional training programmes.
+Within NCS, considering the urgent need to reduce the global deforestation rate, Eni started by first focusing on REDD+ projects which ensure climate and environmental benefits, but also the creation of new jobs and economic diversification, as part of partner countries’ growth path.
+In Eni strategy, in order to maximise the climate and environmental protection, the share of carbon removal projects such as ecosystem restoration will progressively increase along the reduction of global deforestation rate.
+Within the REDD+ scheme, the main forest protection activities are coupled with actions aimed at the economic diversification, such as sustainable agricultural projects, initiatives intended to increase access to energy and to clean cooking, as well as education and professional training programmes.

-Regarding project governance, Eni directly participates in REDD+ projects to ensure adherence to the REDD+ scheme and thus alignment with the highest international standards for certification of carbon reduction.
-The direct participation allows to oversee every phase of REDD+ project design and development, from planning to implementation up to verification of emission reductions, with an active role in project governance.
+Regarding project governance, Eni participates in NCS projects to monitor project implementation with the view to ensure adherence to the REDD+ scheme and, in general, the alignment with the highest international standards for certification of carbon reduction.
+The direct participation allows to oversee every phase of project design and development, from planning to implementation up to verification of emission reductions, with an active role in project governance.

-In terms of targets, Eni is committed to achieve a GHG emission abatement of a minimum of 20 million tonnes CO2eq per year by 2030.
+In terms of targets, Eni is committed to offset residual GHG emission by a minimum of 15 million tonnes CO2eq per year by 2030.